OctopusDeploy/AD-lab/README.md

 The lab setup is automated using vagrant and ansible automation tools, and the OctopusDSC configuration library.

+After setup, you should have an AD-connected Octopus Deploy instance with the latest public version, configured to only be authenticated against the Active Directory server.

 ### Requirements

 So far the lab has only been tested on a macOS machine, but it should work as well on linux.
 Ansible has some problems with Windows hosts so I don't know about that.